-Why Talk With Your Healthcare Provider About Your HIV-Related Excess Belly Fat?
+Why Talk With Your Healthcare Provider About Your HIV-Related Excess Abdominal Fat?

 Because if it’s bothering you, it’s worth talking about.